markmi/acpphint/README.md

 - Remove *.gp files that mixed both HoneyComb vs.
   WDK23_CA78C*'s and the compilers/libraries used.

+- Update to have g++ 13 WSDK23_CA78Cnolse example
+  data that is actually based on using +nolse.

 ###### [0.1.33] 2023-May-03         . . .
 2023-???-?? (final)
 Additions
 - Start to add Windows Dev Kit 2023 based examples (WDK23